team751/2013RobotCode/IE Regional.md

 When the issue was first discovered, before any changes were made, the software was at revision a427c8727f2ed58a3cdd34d922b6b1a26592a6ec.
 The code at this point can be viewed at https://github.com/team751/2013RobotCode/tree/a427c8727f2ed58a3cdd34d922b6b1a26592a6ec .

+When the match started, one mechanism on the robot actuated for a small fraction of a second.
+This actuation was consistent with the robot's expected autonomous behavior.
+After that small fraction of a section ended, the robot stopped moving.

+During the teleoperated period, the robot functioned normally.
+No commands unexpectedly stopped.